ibm-cloud-docs/watsonxdata/account_scope.md

 {:pre: .pre}
 {:video: .video}

-# Resource scoping at account level
+# Component scoping at account level
 {: #account_scope}

-In {{site.data.keyword.lakehouse_full}}, the resource scope feature allows administrators to restrict visibility and access so that users can see and work with only the resources that belong to their current IBM Cloud account.
+In {{site.data.keyword.lakehouse_full}}, the account scoping feature enables you to retain the account level components such as catalogs, databases, buckets, and their metadata properties independently of individual instances.
 {: shortdesc}

-An **Account‑scoped** tag that is displayed next to the **Welcome** heading in the {{site.data.keyword.lakehouse_short}} interface indicates that the watsonx.data instance is restricted to a single IBM Cloud account.

 In {{site.data.keyword.lakehouse_short}} 2.3.1 release, the **Account‑scoped** mode is available for the {{site.data.keyword.lakehouse_short}} Enterprise edition in Tokyo and Sydney SaaS regions only.
 {: note}

-The Account‑scoped tag signals that the instance is operating with account‑level resource scope, meaning:

-* Users can see and access resources that belong only to the same IBM Cloud account the instance is tied to.
+An **Account‑scoped** tag that is displayed next to the **Welcome** heading in the {{site.data.keyword.lakehouse_short}} interface indicates that the watsonx.data instance is restricted to a single IBM Cloud account.
+Users can see and access resources that belong only to the same IBM Cloud account the instance is tied to.

-* Projects, catalogs, spaces, and other assets outside that account are not visible or accessible, even if a user has memberships or roles in other accounts.
+When an instance is deleted, the account level components such as catalogs, databases, and buckets are not removed.
+They remain fully accessible from any other instance within the same account and region.

 ## Limitations
 {: #account_scope_limit}